device42/device42-docs/docs/auto-discovery/d42-ping-sweep.md

 ## Built-in Ping Sweep Autodiscovery

-Device42's Ping Sweep autodiscovery performs a series of pings against the specified network(s), for a quick initial discovery of which IPs are live and respond to pings, and which are not.
+Device42's Ping Sweep autodiscovery performs a series of pings against the specified network(s) for a quick initial discovery of which IPs are live and respond to pings and which are not.

 For the time being, an external standalone [Device42 Ping Sweep utility](https://www.device42.com/autodiscovery/) is still available, but it may be deprecated in the future.
 See the [Using the External Ping Sweep Utility](#using-the-external-ping-sweep-utility) section below for information on using the standalone tool.